alecjonas/Forecasting_Walmart_Sales/README.md

 4) Percent of total Foods 3 Department sales allocated to California.
 5) Percent of total California sales allocated to the CA3 store.

 Here are some images that represent the different percentages that I multiplied to the total sales for Feb.
 I used the mean for the different sections, but I tried to think carefully about where the mean should be.
+Sometimes, I used all historical data.
+Other times, I used part of the historical data to account for major swings in sales.

 ![Image](images/breakdown_of_major_categories.png)